Parenting

 -Physical discipline doesn't work, and can result in emotional stunting, trauma, and a full disconnect from you.

--Avoid neglectful or helicopter parenting.
+-Avoid neglectful, authoritarian, or helicopter parenting.

 -Let your children have some privacy.
 If you can, give them a room each (if you don't have enough rooms, split rooms with a thick curtain).